-The entire renovation project at Wrigley Field will not be completed until 2019.
-Other parts of the project include upgrading the steel infrastructure, a new roof to replace the existing wooden one.
-A two story retail and entertainment complex will be added to the right field corner of Wrigley Field at the corners of Addison Street and Sheffield Avenue.
-Additionally all of the concourses will be expanded and the restrooms/concession areas will be upgraded.
+Other parts of the renovation project at Wrigley Field included upgrading the steel infrastructure and a new roof to replace the existing wooden one.
+A two story retail and entertainment complex was added to the right field corner of Wrigley Field at the corners of Addison Street and Sheffield Avenue.
+Additionally all of the concourses were expanded and the restrooms/concession areas were upgraded.
 This entire renovation project allows the Cubs to continue to play at Wrigley Field into the foreseeable future.